Kafka Architecture

 Partitions and Consumers must have an N:1 relationship.
 Therefore, as with Consumer Group B, when the number of Partitions is less than the number of Consumers, idle Consumers occur.
 On the other hand, as with Consumer Group A or Consumer Group C, when the number of Partitions is greater than the number of Consumers, there is no problem with operation, but some Consumers process more messages, causing throughput asymmetry.
 For this reason, it is best to set the number of Partitions and Consumers to be exactly the same.

 Kafka does not provide separate ACK options for Consumers.
-As mentioned above, Consumers deliver the Offset of Records that have been processed to Kafka Broker.
-That is, the Offset of Records delivered by Consumers performs the role of ACK to Kafka Broker.
+Consumers deliver the Offset of Records that have been processed to Kafka Broker, and the Offset of Records delivered by Consumers performs the role of ACK to Kafka Broker.
 Generally, Apps performing the Consumer role use the Auto Commit feature (enable.auto.commit=true) of the Consumer Library to deliver the Offset of received Records to Kafka Broker at certain intervals without App intervention, or directly deliver the Offset after completing Record processing in the App.

 Even when using multiple Brokers and Partitions, if Replication is not applied, Record loss cannot be prevented when some Brokers die.
 For example, in [Figure 1], if Broker C dies, Record loss occurs for all Records of Topic B and Partition 0 of Topic C. To prevent such Record loss, it is necessary to apply Replication to duplicate Partitions.